 Students may also choose 15 credits of professional electives of their choice and are not restricted to a program concentration.
 Up to six credits may be awarded for students fulfilling program requirements of Tech Prep.

-The following is a suggestion for completing this program in two years.
+Suggested block for program completion The following is a suggestion for completing this program in two years.
 The actual time needed to complete the program will vary according to each student's individual needs.